DPI-WE/curriculum/cohorts/we-2024-7-1-sdf-bridge/javascript.md

 [they have a good deeper dive](https://scrimba.com/learn/javascript), but it requires a subscription.

+**Submit a screenshot of your progress for credit.**
 ```

 ## Eloquent JavaScript
 - **Points**: 0
 - **Requirements**: mark as done
 ```
-https://eloquentjavascript.net/
+Check out this excellent (free) textbook on JavaScipt. https://eloquentjavascript.net/
 ```